ijzerbroot/millennium/README.md

-# Millennium / Millennium_Y / Workmod / Quantumdrone
+# Millennium / Millennium_Y / Workmod

-Millennium, Millennium_Y, Quantumdrone and Workmod are custom keyboard layouts that are meant to improve touch typing comfort.
+Millennium, Millennium_Y and Workmod are custom keyboard layouts that are meant to improve touch typing comfort.
 Being mostly based on prior work from the AKL community, Millennium tries to avoid the following:

 - Commonly used letter combinations under the same finger